 - Individual concession (full-time student or pensioner)

 HCSA provides opportunities for members to work together on common issues.
-All members can attend Annual General Meetings and are eligible for election to the Council’s General Committee (which meets four times yearly) and the Executive.
+All members can attend Annual General Meetings and are eligible for election to the Council’s General Committee and the Executive (each meets six times yearly).

 For further details contact the HCSA Secretary at [email protected].